brucefoster/figma-icons-sync/README.md

     // Default: false
     ignoreSubfolders: true,

+    // Enables the same output to the console as in CLI mode.
+    // Default: false
+    enableConsoleOutput: true,

     // Settings for monochromatic icons: enable removing fill="" and stroke="" attributes so you can control them with CSS
     monochrome: {
         // Array of colors (without #).
 An icon will be considered monochrome if it is filled only with one of these colors.